redhat-appstudio/infra-deployments/docs/development/deployment.md

 ## Getting Started

+***Note:** Running the bootstrap script in preview mode with `./hack/bootstrap-cluster.sh preview` will deploy the environment with your local feature branch **committed** changes.
+To run in preview mode, the required fields in `./hack/preview.env` must be completed.
+This includes API tokens for both GitHub and Quay.
+See [Preview mode for your clusters](#preview-mode-for-your-clusters) for details before starting these steps.*

-Steps:
+### Steps:

-1. Run `./hack/bootstrap-cluster.sh [preview]` which will bootstrap Argo CD (using OpenShift GitOps) and setup the Argo CD `Application` Custom Resources (CRs) for each component.
+1. Run `./hack/bootstrap-cluster.sh [preview]`, which will bootstrap Argo CD (using OpenShift GitOps) and setup the Argo CD `Application` Custom Resources (CRs) for each component.
 This command will output the Argo CD Web UI route when it's finished. `preview` will enable preview mode used for development and testing on non-production clusters, described in section [Preview mode for your clusters](#preview-mode-for-your-clusters).

 2. Open the Argo CD Web UI to see the status of your deployments.
 You can use the route from the previous step and login using your OpenShift credentials (using the 'Login with OpenShift' button), or login to the OpenShift Console and navigate to Argo CD using the OpenShift Gitops menu in the Applications pulldown.
 ![OpenShift Gitops menu with Cluster Argo CD menu option](./argo-cd-login.png?raw=true "OpenShift Gitops menu")

 3. If your deployment was successful, you should see several applications running.

-## Preview mode for your clusters
+## Upstream mode

-Once you bootstrap a cluster without `preview` argument, the root ArgoCD Application and all of the component applications will each point to the upstream repository.
+When you bootstrap a cluster without `preview` argument, the root ArgoCD Application and all of the component applications will each point to the upstream repository.
 Or you can bootstrap cluster directly in mode which you need.

 To enable development for a team or individual to test changes on your own cluster, you need to replace the references to `https://github.com/redhat-appstudio/infra-deployments.git` with references to your own fork.